- 1. General Info

 - Once you are presented with a bid you will have 30 days to take advantage of the Instant Rebate towards your home energy upgrades.
 If you do not sign your bid within 30 days your Instant Rebate may expire and may no longer be available to you.

-- Instant Rebates on energy upgrades and for the independent inspection are available only to CEWO participants that sign a CEWO contractor’s bid and install energy upgrades through Clean Energy Works that achieve at least 15% energy savings.
+- Instant Rebates on energy upgrades and for the independent inspection are available only to CEW participants that sign a CEW contractor’s bid and install energy upgrades through Clean Energy Works that achieve at least 15% energy savings.

 - Is there a deadline to get the Instant Rebates?